kaylajanos/STT4870/Git/GitOne.md

 ```
 On branch master
-Your branch is up-to-date with 'origin/master'.
+Your branch is ahead of 'origin/master' by 1 commit.
+  (use "git push" to publish your local commits)

 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)
   (use "git checkout -- <file>..." to discard changes in working directory)

+	modified:   GitOne.Rmd
 	modified:   GitOne.html
 	modified:   GitOne.md